pipobscure/pipobscure/_posts/2015-12-02-the-atheist-girl-no-kid-should-have-a-religion.markdown

 ---
 layout: post
-title: "> No kid should have a religion because she was raised with one!
+title: "No kid should have a religion because she was raised with one!
 No god is needed"
 date: 2015-12-02 18:51:22 Z
 tags: []